 The types and quantities of cluster munitions stockpiled by Cambodia are not known.
 In December 2008, a defense official said that Cambodia has “some missile launchers that use cluster munitions that weigh more than 20kg” and that there were also stockpiles of cluster munitions weighing 250kg left over from the 1980s that Cambodia intends to destroy.
 Weapons with submunitions that weigh more than 20kg each are not defined as cluster munitions by the Convention on Cluster Munitions and are thus not prohibited.
 However, it is unclear if Cambodian officials are referring to the total weight of the warhead or the individual submunitions the warhead contains.

-According to standard international reference publications, Cambodia also possesses BM-21 Grad 122mm surface-to-surface rocket launchers, but it is not known if the ammunition for these weapons includes versions with submunition payloads.
-Cambodian officials have sought clarification from States Parties and NGOs as to whether BM-21 multi-barrel rocket launchers are banned under the convention.
+According to standard international reference publications, Cambodia also possesses BM-21 Grad and RM-70 multi-barrel 122mm rocket launchers, but it is not known if the ammunition for these weapons includes versions with submunition payloads.
+Cambodian officials have sought clarification from States Parties and NGOs as to whether multi-barrel rocket launchers are banned under the convention.
 The launchers are capable of firing rockets with a variety of warheads, one of which is a cargo warhead containing explosive submunitions.
-The CMC has informed Cambodia that the rocket delivery system itself is not prohibited by the convention, and the convention would allow use of the BM-21 with unitary munitions.
-However, under the terms of the convention, a BM-21 rocket launcher could not be used to deliver rockets containing explosive submunitions.
+The CMC has informed Cambodia that the rocket delivery system itself is not prohibited by the convention, and the convention would allow use of the multi-barrel rocket launchers with unitary munitions.
+However, under the terms of the convention, a multi-barrel rocket launcher like the BM-21 or RM-70 could not be used to deliver rockets containing explosive submunitions.